kiraio-moe/USSR/README.md

         USSR.exe <path/to/(*.exe|*.x86|*.x86_64|*.dmg|index.html|globalgamemanagers|data.unity3d|WebGL.data)>
         ```

 3. For Android platform, there's extra work for it.
-You doesn't need **Decompile** and **Recompile** process as done in the [guide](https://github.com/kiraio-moe/remove-unity-splash-screen "remove-unity-splash-screen guide").
+You doesn't need to do **Decompile** and **Recompile** process as done in the [guide](https://github.com/kiraio-moe/remove-unity-splash-screen "remove-unity-splash-screen guide").

     - Make sure you already have [`JDK`](https://www.openlogic.com/openjdk-downloads?field_java_parent_version_target_id=416&field_operating_system_target_id=All&field_architecture_target_id=All&field_java_package_target_id=All "OpenJDK") & [`SDK`](https://androidsdkoffline.blogspot.com/p/all-android-sdk-latest-stable-versions.html) installed.
 In another word, you can build your game in Unity Editor.
     - [Android Studio](https://developer.android.com/studio "Android Studio") installed.
 Make sure to set the `JDK` and `SDK` path to the one you used for Unity Editor.